-It may be obvious to you what your true purpose is, but if not, take some time to think it through.
-Remember, it must be something big, something you want so much that it drives you forward and it must be something that you want and not what someone else expects of you.
+It may be obvious to you what your true purpose is; if not, take some time to think it through.
+Remember, it must be something big.
+Something you want so much that it drives you forward.
+And it must be something that you want, not what someone else expects of you.

 It helps to write down your life purpose, because this gives you clarity and re-enforces your commitment when the going gets tough.
 Then, you must re-read it every day, if possible, out loud with all the feeling and excitement you can muster.

-Ideally, write your purpose on a card that you can keep in your purse or wallet, so that every time you open it up, you see the card and it jogs your memory and re-enforces your commitment.
+Ideally, write your purpose on a card that you can keep in your purse or wallet.
+Then, every time you open it up, you see the card and it jogs your memory and re-enforces your commitment.

 The more you can focus on where you want to be and why you’re doing what you’re doing right now, the more you re-charge your motivation and release pent up tension.